Remember when Dennis Rodman put on a wedding dress and claimed to marry himself?

 "I think we're all heirs," said Sam Ratelle, the red-carpet designer and gender-fluid fashion pioneer.
 "Dennis taught us something hugely important: to not give a single f**k!
 I see him in OutKast and Macklemore, in Burning Man, in all the '90s trends that are seen on the catwalks, and even my own work with Billy Porter."

-Rodman's look was a bit of everything -- street, drag, trucker, Vegas showgirl, class clown, Adonis -- occasionally all at the same time.
+Rodman's look was a bit of everything -- street, drag, trucker, Vegas showgirl, class clown, Adonis -- occasionally all at once.
 The basketball star showed up at the 1995 MTV Video Music Awards in a pair of hand-embroidered baggy jeans and a glittery camisole top, with an exposed diamond belly chain.
 Two years later at the Oscars, he switched it up with an electric-blue tux and velvet top hat so big it needed its own ticket.

 There was no telling what Rodman would wear -- or do -- from day to day.